 At its narrowest points the path is little over one and a half metres wide, creating bottlenecks where cyclists and pedestrians moving in different directions attempt to squeeze past each other.

 It's time for change

-There is broad agreement among policy makers that public transport and active transport are the key transport modes to address current and future congestion in Brunswick.
+There is broad agreement among policy makers that public transport and active transport (walking and riding) are the best transport modes to address current and future congestion in Brunswick.

 Already, more people ride to work from Brunswick than from anywhere in Australia.
 But widespread concern about sharing roads with cars holds a lot of people back from riding.

 Consistent with many other studies, our survey indicates infrastructure that separates bikes from cars, either dedicated off-street paths or protected lanes on roads, will get more people on bikes by making them feel safer.